ericdaugherty/itunesexport-go/README.md

                                 EXT = M3U Extended, WPL = Windows Playlist, ZPL = Zune Playlist
     -includeAll                 Include all user defined playlists.
-    -includeAllWithBuiltin      Include All playlists, including iTunes defined playlists -copy <COPY TYPE>           Copy the music tracks as well, according the the COPY TYPE scheme...
+    -includeAllWithBuiltin      Include All playlists, including iTunes defined playlists -includePlaylistWithRegex   Include all playlists matching the provided regular expression -copy <COPY TYPE>           Copy the music tracks as well, according the the COPY TYPE scheme...
         NONE                    (default) The music files will not be copied.
         PLAYLIST                Copies the music into a folder for each playlist.
         ITUNES                  Copies using the itunes music/<Artist>/<Album>/<Track> structure.
         FLAT                    Copies all the music into the output folder.
     -musicPath <new path>       Base path to the music files.
 This will override the Music Folder path from iTunes.
     -musicPathOrig <path>       When using -musicPath this allows you to override the Music Folder value that is replaced.
 ```